SlicerMorph/Tutorials/MALPACA/K-means_templates_selection.md

 ### Step 4.
 Specify whether there are multiple groups within the sample in the `Multi-template selection` section.
-* Check `One group for the whole sample` (red arrow) if no pre-known groups exist within the sample or users do not want to divide the sample into groups.
+* Check `One group for the whole sample` (red arrow) if no pre-known group exists within the sample or users do not want to divide the sample into groups.
 In this case, the user-input `Number of templates per group` (blue) is the number of templates for the whole sample.

 <p align="center">
 <img src="./kmeans_MALPACA_images/MALPACA_007.png" width = 600>